 In fact, it’s a very kitsch and nostalgic make.
 I am not the person who invented this Christmas crafts idea, I am pretty sure that one of my aunts had something very similar in the 70s.
 But I do I think it would make a lovely Christmas gift, filled with some wrapped candies or bagged up goodies.

 This idea isn’t just for Christmas either.
-Yes, I used old Christmas cards to make this bowl.
+Yes, I used old Christmas cards to make this bowl, and I think it looks lovely made with vintage xmas cards.
 But you could just as easily take some vintage prints or postcards and use them to make your own take on this idea.
 Whatever suits your home and style best.

 It’s a really easy DIY craft idea too!